Akshatap2903/Spotify-LetsExplore/README.md

 ## Query Optimization Technique

-To improve query performance, we carried out the following optimization process:
+To improve query performance, I carried out the following optimization process:

 - **Initial Query Performance Analysis Using `EXPLAIN`**
-    - We began by analyzing the performance of a query using the `EXPLAIN` function.
+    - I began by analyzing the performance of a query using the `EXPLAIN` function.
     - The query retrieved tracks based on the `artist` column, and the performance metrics were as follows:
         - Execution time (E.T.): **7 ms**
         - Planning time (P.T.): **0.17 ms**